adobe/spectrum-web-components/packages/icon/README.md

 #### Element icon

-Icons can also be supplied as HTML elements to be applied via the default `<slot>`.
+Icons can also be supplied via HTML elements and are applied via the default `<slot>`.

 ```html
 <sp-icon>